 It will consume enough sugar not to be reused/repurposed for another batch without another sugar infusion.

 How Long To Ferment Honey Garlic?

 Let the honey garlic ferment for about a month.
-But, the longer you can wait, the more amazing it will taste.
-Honey garlic can ferment for several years; it will darken and taste out of this world.
+But the longer you can wait, the more amazing it will taste.
+Honey garlic can ferment for several years, darkening and tasting out of this world.

 I suggest fermenting several jars at a time so you can try them for one month, three months, and then a year + to experience the different flavor profiles.

 Is it safe for people who have diabetes to eat fermented honey garlic?

 The fermenting process does not break down ALL the fructose glucose in the honey.

 Although most of the fructose glucose will be consumed during fermentation, plenty of sugar remains that would affect blood sugar levels.

 If you have diabetes, I suggest using fermented honey garlic in moderation, like with anything when dealing with diabetes.